 The Compliance Agreement and/or the Regulatory Agreement sets forth the Borrower's/Owner's agreement to provide Resident Services.
-Resident Services can be provided monthly to meet the required number of services needed on a monthly or quarterly basis (Borrower/Owner elects the number of services provided at the time of bond application).
-It is encouraged that a variety of services are provided to reach all residents when creating a Resident Services Program.
+Resident Services can be provided monthly to meet the required number of services outlined by the Asset Oversight and Compliance Agreement.
+Owners are encouraged to provide a variety of services to reach all residents when creating a Resident Services Program.
 Resident Service Programs can be used as a marketing tool and the activities offered can provide support for each other.
 Residents can also benefit from the program by learning new skills and obtaining services that they may not have been able to receive.
 If activities do not receive any attendees, the Resident Services Program should be evaluated to ensure that activities continue to serve the residents' needs.